YuriyLisovskiy/lfp/README.md

 [LFP](https://github.com/YuriyLisovskiy/lfp) - tool which can help you to create the license and license notice for every file in the project.

-Currently it supports only built-in open source licenses, see [licenses](docs/licenses.md) for details.
+It supports open source licenses, see [licenses](https://github.com/YuriyLisovskiy/licenses/blob/master/README.md#available-licenses) for details.
 Using this tool you can create your own license notice template as described [here](docs/custom-notice.md), and use it in your project.